webrecorder/replayweb.page/docs/docs/user-guide/index.md

 # User Guide

-Welcome to the ReplayWeb.page official user guide and developer docs.
+Welcome to the ReplayWeb.page official user guide.

 - To load and view your first archived item in ReplayWeb.page, check out [Loading Archived Items](loading).